 Mixing

-Creating accurate impressions with putty impression materials involves a specific mixing process tailored to their consistency.
-There are two common methods:
+To achieve accurate impressions with putty impression materials a specific mixing process needs to be followed based on the consistency of the materials.
+There are two methods of mixing that are frequently advocated.

 Using a Proper Pad and Spatula (Light-Medium Consistency):